 - various UI improvements: To push through some of the big leaps with transactions in conda 4.3, we accepted some regressions on progress bars and other user interface features.
 All of those indicators of progress, and more, have been brought back and further improved. - aggressive updates: Conda now supports an aggressive_update_packages configuration parameter that holds a sequence of MatchSpec strings, in addition to the pinned_packages configuration parameter.
 Currently, the default value contains the packages ca-certificates, certifi, and openssl.
 When manipulating configuration with the conda config command, use of the --system and --env flags will be especially helpful here.
-For example, would ensure that, system-wide, solves on all environments enforce using the latest version of pyopenss1 from the defaults channel.
+For example, conda config --add aggressive_update_packages defaults::pyopenssl --system would ensure that, system-wide, solves on all environments enforce using the latest version of pyopenssl from the defaults channel.